ICD-10 Codes Connector#

 5. Provide chapter and category information

-What it does: Finds diagnosis codes by code number prefix.
+What it does: Unified search tool for finding diagnosis or procedure codes by code prefix or description.

 Use it for: